Cost: $2,500; published 2022

 B. Bill Types & Processes

-7. Electronic List-Bill – employer Notification and Changes to Invoice
+8. Electronic List Bill — Employer Notification and Changes to Invoice

-12. Electronic File Exchange – Required Format and File Receipt Format/Preference
+13. Electronic File Exchange — Required Format and File Receipt Options /Preference

 C. Billing Processes and Requirements

-5. Applying Premium at the Account or Employee Level
+7. Applying Premium at Account or Employee Level

 D. Employee Direct Billing Services/Processes